JDPlays-Madhouse/RCON2.0/README.md

 id = "12345678-1234-1234-1234-123456789012"
 ```

+> [!TIP]
-Note: the double square brackets indicate a list/array in toml.
+> The double square brackets indicate a list/array in toml.

 #### Enabled